 The airport is also blaming recent snowstorms, but TSA related staffing shortages are the leading cause for reduced security checkpoints.
+Dulles is a major hub for United Airlines, and security slowdowns at the airport are a growing concern for the carrier.
 Story from Fox5 DC.